Table of Contents

-The period of education is one of the primary differentioators for students looking to study in US or UK.
+The period of education is one of the primary differentiators for students looking to study in the US or the UK.

 While the majority of bachelor’s courses in the US last for 4 years, those in the UK have a 3-year duration.

 Similarly, master’s degree programs in the US go on for 2 years, whereas the same program would only last a year in the UK.